Establishing Scope Boxes and Creating Plan Views in Revit

 Learn More

-And that way we preserve our level views.
-It's just a model maintenance thing that just helps us out in the long run.
-So I'll call this one level one floor plan.
+That way we preserve our level views.
+It's just a model maintenance thing that helps us out in the long run.
+So I'll call this one Level 1 Floor Plan.

-And I'll go ahead and do a duplicate for level two as well.
-Call it level two floor plan.
-And then we'll do the same thing with the roof plan.
+And I'll go ahead and do a duplicate for Level 2 as well, and call it Level 2 Floor Plan.
+Then we'll do the same thing with the roof plan.

-And this one we'll just call roof plan.
+This one we'll just call Roof Plan.
 Pretty simple.
-Okay, and so I can go ahead and I can actually select all three of those at the same time.
+Okay, and so I can go ahead and actually select all three of those at the same time.

-And then I can associate all of them with scope box one.
-And so now my level one plan view looks like this.
+Then I can associate all of them with Scope Box 1.
+And so now my Level 1 plan view looks like this.

 photo of Michael Wilson